Resolution may refer to any of the following:

 What are the different resolutions for monitors?

-All manufactures today produce either widescreen or Ultra Wide monitors.
+All manufacturers today produce either widescreen or ultrawide monitors.
 Examples of their different resolutions are shown in the tables below.

 Common widescreen resolutions